 Olive/Medium Skin: Anyone with olive or medium skin (or those lucky ones returning from two weeks in the Med) will find they suit a wide spectrum of colours.
 For best results, avoid shades that are too close to the skin’s tone, such as shades of brown and orange – always lean either a little brighter or darker than the middle ground.

-Darker Skin: When it comes to colours, dark skinned guys have their pick.
+Darker Skin: When it comes to colours, dark-skinned guys have their pick.
 Make the most of this and go bright and bold with primary shades and jewel tones.
-Just avoid brown, which can bleed into the skin and make you appear ashy.
+Just avoid brown, which can bleed into the skin and make you appear ashy, or worse, naked.

-Anyone with more than a passing interest in style will know that there are several necklines on offer.
+Anyone with more than a passing interest in style will know that there are several necklines to choose from when shopping for T-shirts.
 Yet rather than complicate a look with everything from deep-Vs (shudder) and boat necks to scooped and raw hems, it pays to stick to the classics.

 V-necks naturally elongate the neck, which makes them perfect for shorter guys looking to create the illusion of height, or larger men after a slimming effect.
 They also provide balance to rounder or wider face shapes.